Sara Eckel | Longreads | January 2018 | 19 minutes (4,774 words)

 Of course, it wasn’t clear.
 I remember feeling victorious after rallying some Indivisible contacts to call Faso about a measure that would allow coal companies to dump their waste in nearby streams.
 When I talked to Faso’s staffer, I adopted the tone of a sanctimonious old-timer: “Here in the Hudson Valley, we really value the land, and of course our natural beauty is an important part of the economy.”
 A few days later, I got an email from Faso’s office saying he voted no on the resolution — one of only 11 Republicans to do so.
 Victory!

-Except that measure passed, by quite a lot.
-A member of the Indivisible group said it was pointless to lean on Faso; the Republican leadership understood that representatives in purple districts were under pressure, and often gave them permission to show their “independence” on measures where the GOP could spare the votes.
-Indeed, Faso let us down when it counted.
+Except that he ultimately voted yes, and the measure passed.
+A member of the Indivisible group said it was pointless to lean on Faso; the Republican leadership understood that representatives in purple districts were under pressure, and sometimes gave them permission to show their “independence” on measures where the GOP could spare the votes.
+And when the vote was tight, Faso was an obedient soldier.
 With his one vote, he could have stopped the ACA repeal from ever leaving the House.
 Instead, he broke his promise to his infirmed neighbor.

 As my distress mounted, and sleep grew more elusive, I started hearing a lot of people talking about art — more important now than ever! they said.
 This was no big surprise; Kingston is an “art town” as described by a number of travel magazines, real estate blogs, and other designees of things “hot.”
 Since Mark and I arrived, we had heard a lot about the importance of supporting the arts, which was usually accomplished by showing up to your friend’s reading or gallery opening and possibly paying a $5 cover.
 I preferred to think of this as supporting my friends, but whatever.
 Whether that fiver was meant to bolster Elizabeth or some abstract ideal didn’t seem particularly significant to me at the time.